arkohut/memos/README.md

 ![memos-search](docs/images/memos-search-en.gif)

-# Memos
+> I changed the name to Pensieve because Memos was already taken.

+# Pensieve (previously named Memos)

-Memos is a privacy-focused passive recording project.
+Pensieve is a privacy-focused passive recording project.
 It can automatically record screen content, build intelligent indices, and provide a convenient web interface to retrieve historical records.

 This project draws heavily from two other projects: one called [Rewind](https://www.rewind.ai/) and another called [Windows Recall](https://support.microsoft.com/en-us/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c).
-However, unlike both of them, Memos allows you to have complete control over your data, avoiding the transfer of data to untrusted data centers.
+However, unlike both of them, Pensieve allows you to have complete control over your data, avoiding the transfer of data to untrusted data centers.

 ## Features

 - 🚀 Simple installation: just install dependencies via pip to get started
 - 🔒 Complete data control: all data is stored locally, allowing for full local operation and self-managed data processing
 - 🔍 Full-text and vector search support
-- 🤖 Integrates with Ollama, using it as the machine learning engine for Memos
+- 🤖 Integrates with Ollama, using it as the machine learning engine for Pensieve
 - 🌐 Compatible with any OpenAI API models (e.g., OpenAI, Azure OpenAI, vLLM, etc.)
 - 💻 Supports Mac and Windows (Linux support is in development)
 - 🔌 Extensible functionality through plugins